dbohdan/recur/README.md

   -j, --jitter="0,0"             additional random delay (maximum seconds or
                                  'min,max' seconds)
+  -m, --max-delay=3600           maximum total delay (seconds) -t, --attempts=5               maximum number of attempts (negative for
+                                 infinite)
-  -m, --max-delay=3600           maximum total delay (seconds) -w, --timeout=0                timeout for each attempt (seconds, 0 for no
+  -v, --verbose                  increase verbosity -w, --timeout=0                timeout for each attempt (seconds, 0 for no
                                  timeout)
-  -t, --tries=5                  maximum number of attempts (negative for
-                                 infinite)
-  -v, --verbose                  increase verbosity
 ```

 recur exits with the last command's exit code unless the user overrides this in the condition.